On non-supersymmetric stable marginal deformations in AdS$_3$/CFT$_2$

 with the integers between square brackets indicating their two-fold degeneracy.
 The stability condition is most requiring at the gauged supergravity level $n=0$.
 Thereby, the configuration is perturbatively stable if $(\omega,\zeta)$ lie within the range

 In this Letter, Exceptional Field Theory has been utilised to find a family of non-supersymmetric deformations of the ${\rm AdS}_3\times S^3 \times {\rm T}^4$ solutions of heterotic and type II supergravities.
 We showed that these new solutions are perturbatively stable within a finite region of the parameter space and that there exists a one-dimensional subspace where ${\cal N}=(0,4)$ supersymmetry is preserved.
 Moreover, the holomorphicity arguments in the worldsheet formulation and boundary CFT$_2$ description suggest that these are solutions of string theory and not only purely large $N$ configurations.
+It will be interesting to explicitly compute the 1-loop corrections \`a la \cite{Bashmakov:2017rko,Fraiman:2023cpa} in the future to check this expectation.

 The stability of the solution against non-perturbative decay channels needs to be investigated.
-One possible decay channel for non-supersymmetric AdS$_3$ solutions is the destabilisation of the stack of branes that comprise them \cite{Ooguri:2016pdq,Bena:2020xxb}.
+One possible decay channel for non-supersymmetric AdS$_3$ solutions is the destabilisation of the stack of branes that comprise them \cite{Ooguri:2016pdq,Apruzzi:2019ecr,Bena:2020xxb,Apruzzi:2021nle}.
 We have explicitly checked that that is not the case for our non-supersymmetric solutions by considering probe F1- as well as D$p$- and NS5-branes with no worldvolume fluxes.
 These branes can be embedded in AdS$_3$, possibly wrapping the internal geometry, and their worldvolume actions show that they are attracted to the original stack, instead of emitted from it.

 Another possible decay channel is the nucleation of bubbles, including Coleman-de Luccia bubbles \cite{Coleman:1980aw} and bubbles of nothing \cite{Witten:1981gj,GarciaEtxebarria:2020xsr}.
 We leave this question for future work, but in line with the arguments in \cite{Giambrone:2021wsm}, one could expect the family to be protected due to the fact that it is away from the SUSY vacua only by a marginal deformation.